CatalogueOfLife/backend/README.md

 For development tests you can also run the application straight from your IDE by executing the main `WsServer.java` or `AdminServer.java` class and passing it the right arguments `server /path/to/config.yml`

+In order to avoid real authentication against the GBIF registry you can change the AuthBundle and use a LocalAuthFilter instead of the real AuthFilter.
+This authenticates every request with a test account with full admin privileges.

 ## Health Check
 To see your applications health enter url `http://localhost:8081/healthcheck`